Imhaet/Debian11/README.md

 <br />

 - [x] **Install Broadcom Wireless**
-* Add a "contrib" and "non-free" components to your existing repository line in `/etc/apt/sources.list` using nano, vi or other editor.
+* Add a "contrib" and "non-free" components to your existing repository line in `/etc/apt/sources.list` using nano, vi or your favorite editor.
 Below is an example of said file in Debian 11.
 ```
 # See https://wiki.debian.org/SourcesList for more information.
 deb http://deb.debian.org/debian bullseye main contrib non-free